hajnalmt/hajnalmt-blog/_posts/2026-03-30-kubernetes-secret-handling-interesting-things.md

 some non-obvious behavior.
 This is a practical walkthrough of details that are easy to miss, especially when moving from a small cluster to production.

-> Quick reminder: a Secret is only base64-encoded by default, not encrypted by
+> Quick reminder: Secret is only base64-encoded by default, not encrypted by itself.
-> itself.
 {: .prompt-warning }

 ### 1) Base64 is transport format, not protection